 How Food Donation Works:

-- Contact the Food Resources Department to schedule a pick-up.
+- Contact the Food Sourcing Department to schedule a pick-up.
 Please note that we require a minimum of 350 lbs. to justify the cost of sending a truck

 - Or donations can be delivered directly to one of our three warehouse locations in San Jose or San Carlos.